tttor/ml-foundation/method/optim/hfo/README.md

 # HFO: Hessian-free optimization
 * aka "Hessian-free" because
   * the Hessian matrix is never constructed explicitly,
-  * we directly compute the Hessian-matrix vector product, where the vector here is the search direction vector.
+  * we directly compute the Hessian-matrix vector product, where the vector here is the step direction vector.
   * for the Hessian matrix, $\nabla^2 f(x)$, then the Hessian matrix-vector product is given by
     $\big(\nabla^2 f(x) \big) \cdot v = \nabla_x \big( \nabla_x f(x) \cdot v \big)$
     (alternatively, this $Hv$ can be computed using R-op, see [this Theano doc](http://deeplearning.net/software/theano/tutorial/gradients.html#hessian-times-a-vector))